COSC3020/detecting-cycles-qdog307/README.md

 ## Sources

-For this I looked at slides 27-32 of lecture 02 adn refrencing the psudeocode.
+For this I looked at slides 27-32 of lecture 02 and refrencing the psudeocode.
 I also looked at the geesk for geeks https://www.geeksforgeeks.org/detect-cycle-in-a-graph/.
 For the test code I went with the logic of using my own graphs to test the code as it seems more effecient.
-I asked chatGPT for some basic graph examples and those were presented.
+I asked chatGPT for some basic graph examples and those were implemented.

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.